 Walt Whitman’s poetry collection shocked much of America when the first edition was published in 1855.
 Its frank depiction of sexuality and homoerotic overtones was far “too sensual” for the Victorian Age.
 Yale University President Noah Porter believed “Leaves of Grass” to be the literary equivalent of “walking naked through the streets.”
 Nearly every American library refused to purchase a copy, and the book even cost Whitman his job as a clerk with the Bureau of Indian Affairs in 1865 after Secretary of the Interior James Harlan read it and found it obscene and immoral.

 Modern-day popular literature is hardly immune from calls for censorship.
 As quickly as J.K.
 Rowling’s series of “Harry Potter” books shot up the best-seller lists, it also rose to top the list of most banned and challenged books between 2000 and 2009, according to the American Library Association.
-The series drew complaints from parents and others about the books’ alleged occult/satanic theme, religious viewpoint, anti-family approach and violence.
+Perhaps some of the most popular banned books of all time, the series drew complaints from parents and others about the books’ alleged occult/satanic theme, religious viewpoint, anti-family approach and violence.

 Read More: When the Supreme Court Had to Read an 18th Century Erotic Novel